Quantum-to-classical correspondence in Krylov complexity: Examples

 Analogously, its quantum counterpart is of the form~\eqref{eq:p_representation}.
 We study this model in its regular regime $k=0.05$ with initial conditions $(q_0, p_0) = (0.4, 0.5)$ and $\sigma = 0.025$.

 Figures \ref{fig:Harper_sequences_correspondence}, \ref{fig:Harper_complexity_correspondence} and \ref{fig:Harper_states_correspondence} show the quantum-to-classical correspondence of the Krylov complexity, the Arnoldi sequences and the Krylov states, respectively, as the dimension of the Hilbert space $N$ increases.
 The observations made previously for the harmonic oscillator still generally hold, and at early times (or values of $n$) the quantities mentioned above behave quite similarly (as expected for the chosen initial state).
 In particular, a linear $\Ck(t) \sim t$ growth in the complexity within each cycle is also observed here.
 The differences lie in the lack of periodicity given by the non-linearity.
 As the distribution is pulled and stretched new Krylov states are always being generated to encode its changing geometry, which results in an additional net mean-growth of the complexity, and a decaying \textit{reversion} of the Arnoldi sequences.
 These two observations are understood in view of Eq.~\eqref{eq:beta_evo}: each revival of the autocorrelation emits a new wave packet from the origin that then propagates ballistically with unit speed.
 The oscillations in complexity eventually die out as the increasing amount of packets means the addition of another one is less impactful (due to normalization of the wavefunction) and the growth finally settles on a (purely) linear growth regime.

 Another difference with respect to the oscillator is seen in that the quantum complexity is ultimately bounded, while the classical complexity seems to grow indefinitely.
 The quantum complexity is trivially bounded by the dimension of the operator Hilbert space.
 However, its dimension $\sim N^2$ is much larger than the saturation we observe in Fig.~\ref{fig:Harper_complexity_correspondence}.
+For example, the curve with $N = 2^5$ is close to saturating at $t\sim200$, while in that case the dimension of the operator Hilbert space is $D = 1024$.